elliehoward/react-audio-visualization/README.md

 ```

 Now we're going to add a method to the App component called createVisualization.
 inside that method we will create a new audio context with the Web Audio API.
 You do not need to download anything to have access to this API.
+An audio context represents an audio-processing graph, built from audio modules linked together, that are represented by AudioNodes.
 Just create a new instance by typing new AudioContext(); and save it to a variable.
 So far our method looks like this

 ```
 createVisualization(){
     let context = new AudioContext();
 }
 ```
-Now that we have the Audio context object saved to a variable we can create an analyser from it with the create analyser method.
+Now that we have the Audio context object saved to a variable we can create an analyser node from it with the create analyser method.
+According to [the MDN documentation](https://developer.mozilla.org/en-US/docs/Web/API/AnalyserNode) an analyser node "represents a node able to provide real-time frequency and time-domain analysis information.
+It is an AudioNode that passes the audio stream unchanged from the input to the output, but allows you to take the generated data, process it, and create audio visualizations."
+If that sounds confusing it's okay you will still be able to move forward with the tutorial.

 ```
 let analyser = context.createAnalyser();
 ```